Digital Security Explained

 What the CIA Triad is (and why it matters)

-Security discussions can become messy because people mix together tools, threats, and outcomes.
-The CIA Triad helps by giving a simple, stable set of objectives:
+Security conversations can become confusing when tools, threats, and outcomes are mixed together.
+The CIA Triad helps by offering a simple, stable set of objectives that sit underneath those details.

-The model is useful because it works across home computing, small business systems, and enterprise environments.
-It also makes trade-offs visible: improving one objective can sometimes create pressure on another.
+These ideas apply to home devices, small business systems, and large enterprise environments.
+The model is also useful because it makes trade-offs visible: improving one objective can create pressure on another.

 Confidentiality explained

-Confidentiality means preventing unauthorized access to information.
+Confidentiality is about preventing unauthorized access to information.
 It applies to personal data, business records, credentials, and sensitive operational details.

 Plain-language test: Are the right people (and only the right people) able to see the information?